blockfrost/blockfrost-js/examples/simple-transaction/README.md

 npm install
 ```

 Now check the source code!
 You don't want to run something you know nothing about, right?
-RIGHT?!
+RIGHT?

 In [./src/index.ts](https://github.com/blockfrost/blockfrost-js/blob/master/examples/simple-transaction/index.ts) you will find few constants that you can play with.
-Changing `MNEMONIC` is highly recommended as transactions will often fail if more people are trying to use same UTXO.
+Changing `MNEMONIC` is highly recommended because your transaction will likely fail if multiple people are building their transactions using the same seed, thus UTXO.

 ```js
 // BIP39 mnemonic (seed) from which we will generate address to retrieve utxo from and private key used for signing the transaction